microsoft/autogen/python/migration_guide.md

 from autogen_agentchat.base import Response

 class CountingAgent(BaseChatAgent):
+    """An agent that returns a new number by adding 1 to the last number in the input messages."""
     async def on_messages(self, messages: Sequence[ChatMessage], cancellation_token: CancellationToken) -> Response:
         if len(messages) == 0:
             last_number = 0 # Start from 0 if no messages are given.